akashpalrecha/blog/_posts/2020-03-27-split-transform.md

 ---
-title: "Using different Transforms for train and validation sets in fastai2"
+title: "Using separate `Transforms` for your training and validation sets in fastai2"
 summary: "Applying a Transform to specific subsets of your Dataset using fastai2's low level APIs"
 layout: post
 branch: master